pingcap/docs/troubleshoot-write-conflicts.md

 ## The reason of write conflicts

-TiDB use [Percolator](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Peng.pdf) transaction model as transaction implemention.
-And `percolator` is generally an implementation of 2PC.
-Please refer to [optimistic transaction document](/optimistic-transaction.md) for the specific 2PC process.
+TiDB implements its transactions by using the [Percolator](https://www.usenix.org/legacy/event/osdi10/tech/full_papers/Peng.pdf) transaction model. `percolator` is generally an implementation of 2PC.
+For the detailed 2PC process, see [TiDB Optimistic Transaction Model](/optimistic-transaction.md).

 After the client send a `COMMIT` request to TiDB, TiDB starts the 2PC process: